NaskoVasilev/JudgeSystem/README.md

 Or if you prefer watching to reading.
 You can watch videos about the system.
 * In [this](https://www.youtube.com/embed/FbM2rhNMFVs) video you can watch how users can work in the system.
 * In [this](https://www.youtube.com/watch?v=JjZ8iy4g0K0) video you can watch how administrators can work in the system.
-* In [this](https://www.youtube.com/watch?v=GqCLoFPXkPs&feature=youtu.be) video you can watch how administrators create lesson, add problem and resource to it, add tests to the problem and finally create contest for this lesson.
+* In [this](https://www.youtube.com/watch?v=GqCLoFPXkPs&feature=youtu.be) video you can watch how administrators can create lesson, add problem and resource to it, add tests to the problem and finally create contest for this lesson.
 * In [this](https://www.youtube.com/watch?v=pQtEAqjQcIg&feature=youtu.be) video you can watch how users can submit solutions.
 * In [this](https://www.youtube.com/watch?v=DA2GwSgnLx4&feature=youtu.be) video you can watch how administrators can review users' results and submission.